tmedwards/sugarcube-2/docs/core/special-names.md

 ### `PassageReady` {#special-passage-passageready}

 Used for pre-passage-display tasks, like redoing dynamic changes (happens before the rendering of each passage).
+Generates no output.

 Roughly equivalent to the [`:passagestart` event](#events-navigation-event-passagestart).

 #### History: